peachananr/adaptive-modal/README.md

 ````

 ## Public Methods
-You can call these methods to programtically interact with the plugin:
+You can call these methods to programmatically interact with the plugin:

 ### $.fn.openModal()